Madonna Misconstrued In Bay City

 Granted it was a symbolic gesture, but we felt that someone should be there to represent Madonna's hometown.
 And I'm here to tell you that it was pretty thrilling to watch her induction in that atmosphere and then to be cheering when we saw Bay City, Michigan, flashed up on the screen along with her name.
 Madonna will never know that we were there, but I believe that doing something positive, no matter how small, will lead to other positive events.

 A few years back, Charles Brunner, Bay City's then-mayor, wanted to address the situation that had been festering for over two decades.
-He told me that he tried to reach out to Madonna through her father, Tony Ciccone, who had been to Bay City to promote some of the wines from his Ciccone Vineyard & Winery located north of Traverse City.
+He told me that he tried to reach out to Madonna through her father, Tony Ciccone, who had been to Bay City to promote some of the wines from his Ciccone Vineyard & Winery located in Sutton's Bay, north of Traverse City.
 Brunner hoped to reconcile the situation with Madonna by inviting her back to receive the key to Bay City.